DarkMythic1995/first-dotnet-maui-project/README.md

 [MIT License]

 ## Acknowledgments
-- Thanks to my instructor Brent Presley, the xAI community, Codecademy, and other resources for guidance during the development of this project.
+- Thanks to my instructor Brent Presley at Mid-State Technical College, the xAI community, Codecademy, and other resources for guidance during the development of this project.